Audit and Compliance Unit (ACU)

 In general, we may select for audit accounts that have been paid within the last three years; however, those paid up to six years prior may also be audited.

-ACU uses a risk assessment process to identify potential billing errors.
+ACU utilizes a risk assessment process to identify potential billing errors.
 The process uses a number of inputs, including comparison of third‑party data against lawyers’ online billings.